Medianova/project_builder/README.md

 > Please note that you don't need to define *{!name!}* placeholder in *builder.json* because it will be automatically generated when running builder command from the name of the project you pass with *--name* option.

 ## Goals
+* fix issue with paths when running as global executable
 * add bunch of different useful templates
 * add default values for placeholders
 * add optional switches